veldurai1985/Python_Assignment_4/Financial Report.md

 2. **Expense by month**

+    Harold's expense per month is consistent and considering the income it is on the higher side.
 Please find the expense by month chart and tables

     **Monthly Expense:**